Skip to content

 There are many identities beyond this list, but these are the most applicable universal (for example, geography is another category but I couldn’t advise you on what to say without knowing the specific market you serve).

 By changing the words and images you use, I recommend going category by category, rather than website page by website page, to make these changes.
-Though every business owner should be able to apply many of these changes on their own website even if they don’t fall into that industry.
+Every business owner should be able to apply many of these changes on their own website even if they don’t fall into that industry.

 Here are some examples from the perspective of a wedding photographer: